What Do the Letters Mean? Understanding TCM Practitioner Credentials

 How is an LAc different from a Naturopathic Doctor (ND)?

 You can think of a Naturopathic Doctor as having almost all of the same resources as Medical Doctors (MD).
-They can write you a pharmaceutical prescription, provide vaccinations, lab testing, and even conduct minor surgery.
+They can write you a pharmaceutical prescription, provide vaccinations, order lab testing, and even conduct minor surgery.
 Naturopathic Doctors are also trained in holistic healing methods that involve nutrition, herbs and hydrotherapy.
-Acupuncture and Traditional Chinese medicine is not apart of Naturopathic training (unless you’re in some states like Arizona!).
+Acupuncture and TCM is not apart of Naturopathic training (unless you’re in some states like Arizona!).
 They must go through additional training to be able to perform these modalities.
 If you see an ND offering acupuncture in Oregon, they would have to have that LAc credential.
 Alternatively, pharmaceutical prescriptions, labs and surgery are not apart of the scope of practice of an acupuncturist in Oregon.

 A Note On Credentials